idiazroncero/huesos/src/components/navigation/nav/README.md

-`<nav>` elements __won't__ receive any styling by default until a `.nav` class is added.
-This class performs a minimal, common styling to make it look like a menu.
+`<nav>` elements won't receive any styling by default until a `.nav` class is added.
+This class performs a minimal styling in order to differentiate it from a normal list.

-We don't assume a horizontal navigation as the default.
-This is done by adding the `.menu` class.
+Unlike other frameworks and boilerplates, __we don't assume a horizontal navigation as the default__.
+This is done by adding the `.nav--horizontal` class.

 Instead, we only style the text and delete the bullets.
-The nav items' style can be controlled on `_config.scss` via a set of parameters on the Navigation section: `$nav-font-weight`, `$nav-uppercase`, `$nav-font-size` and `$nav-spacing`.
+The nav items' style can be controlled on `_config.scss` via a set of parameters on the Navigation section: `$nav-font-weight`, `$nav-uppercase`, etc...

 <div class="alert mb">

-In previous versions, we forced `<nav>` elements to behave like the common horizontal menus.
+In previous versions, we forced `<nav>` elements to behave like a dropdown menu.
 It was very opinionated, so we separated `.nav` from `.menu`.

 </div>